 My research and teaching interests are broadly in the field of equity, social justice and anti-oppressive education, queer and transgender studies in education, critical feminist and gender studies in education and qualitative studies in education.
 My research has involved a focus on minority underachievement in urban schools, addressing homophobia and transphobia and the inequities faced by LGBTQI youth and teachers in schools, critical policy analysis as it pertains to the understanding equity issues in education contexts, masculinities and schooling, boys’ education, the influence of male teachers, race and gender based role modelling, impact of high stakes testing on minority and disadvantaged students, anti-racist and anti-oppressive education, investigating the perspectives and experiences of minority students and teachers in urban schools, single sex schooling, globalization and equity issues in education, gender, sexuality and bullying in schools.
 I have a particular interest in transgender equality, critical pedagogies, ant-racist education, narrative inquiry and the relevance of Foucault and critical social theories for educational research.

 My most recent SSHRC Insight research study is entitled (2015-2019): Supporting transgender and gender minority youth in schools: Policy and practice ($240,446).
-[Principal Investigator: Wayne Martino; Collaborators: Wendy Cumming-Potvin, Murdoch University, Western Australia and Liz Meyer, California Polytechnic State University, United States].
+[Principal Investigator: Wayne Martino; Collaborators: Wendy Cumming-Potvin, Murdoch University, Western Australia and Liz Meyer, University of Colorado Boulder, United States].
 I have also been involved (or am currently involved) as principal or co-investigator in the following externally funded research projects: The influence of male teachers as role models(SSHRC); Beyond the crisis of ‘failing boys’ (SSHRC); Infusing equity and leadership into the curriculum (ETFO); Addressing the educational needs of boys and girls (Australian Government); Productive pedagogies, productive schools and gender reform (Australian Research Council); Online and offline community connections: Digital storytelling and multiliteracies for challenging inequities faced by LGBTI Youth (Cooperative Research Centre, Australia); Accountability and the impact of standardized testing on equity education and the achievement of minority students in Canadian and Australian schools (SSHRC, 2014-2018).